Interpretable Recognition of Cognitive Distortions in Natural Language Texts: Methodology

 \subsection{Recognition}

-An extended version of the recognition algorithm used in the earlier work \cite{Raheman2022} can be seen in Algorithm~\ref{alg:priority_on_order}.
-An extended version of the recognition algorithm used in the earlier work \cite{Raheman2022} can be seen in the section "Algorithm~\ref{alg:priority_on_order}".
+An extended version of the recognition algorithm used in the earlier work \citep{Raheman2022} can be seen in Algorithm~\ref{alg:priority_on_order}.
 It computes recognition scores $C$ as recognition metrics for each distortion based on the normalized number of N-grams in the text under evaluation $T$, given the presence of corresponding N-grams $g$ in distortion-specific dictionaries $\mathcal{F}$ learned by the model.
-In doing so, it takes into account the implicit heterarchical relationships between N-grams, ensuring that no N-gram with a smaller N that is part of a larger N-gram that is already matched is considered, according to the "priority on order" \cite{Raheman2022} principle.
+In doing so, it takes into account the implicit heterarchical relationships between N-grams, ensuring that no N-gram with a smaller N that is part of a larger N-gram that is already matched is considered, according to the "priority on order" \citep{Raheman2022} principle.
 The latter is achieved by setting the mask $M$ to 0 in line 16 of the algorithm.

 Algorithm~\ref{alg:priority_on_order} extends the original work by considering weighted matching in line 11 of the algorithm. $H_{gj}$ is the weight of feature $g$ for distortion $j$ in the model, determined as discussed in the previous section.
 In the unweighted version of the algorithm, $H_{gj} == 1.0$.